 The Brown medical school secondary essays you write for prompts 1 and 2 should not exceed 2,000 characters, including spaces.
 For reference, 2,000 characters is about 285–500 words.
 The third and final prompt has a 3000-character limit, which is about 428–750 words.
 You should aim to write as close to the character limit as possible; doing so will allow you to include enough detail to demonstrate your point clearly.
 It will also show that you’re capable of following instructions and that you can write a succinct and structured essay following basic requirements.

 Your essays should be formatted according to standard academic essay requirements.
 You should have an introduction, a body, and a conclusion; information should flow consistently through logical points.
 When you only have 2,000 or 3,000 characters to convince the admissions committee that you’re worth an acceptance, every word counts.
-However, don’t try and stuff in words or information, as this will make your essays congested.
+However, don’t try and stuff in words or information, which will make your essays congested.

 Brown Medical School Secondary Essay Prompt #1

+Through a student organization for pre-medical students, I met with a doctor named Daniel Allena who was offering shadowing opportunities for pre-meds.
+Dr. Allena owns a GI health clinic; during my time shadowing him, I observed various procedures, such as colonoscopy, barium swallow tests, upper GI series, and small bowel series.
+I was specifically interested in this field because colon cancer runs in my family.
+Having witnessed the pain and adversity of invasive and painful treatment, I know that the health care professionals involved in this level of care make all the difference.
+By exposing myself to a medical setting in which I can envision myself specializing, I learned that not only is it important to uphold the highest standard of patient care, but that it takes patience and understanding to overcome fear and potential communication barriers.
 Earlier this year, I was also volunteering at a hospital as an administrative support assistant.
 My job was to make phone calls to patient families and confirm upcoming appointments or important dates.
 I also occasionally worked with the treasury branch to collect donations from local patrons in support of our workers.
 From communicating with patients and their families, I discovered the importance of being clear, focused, and receptive.
 Many of the patients or patients’ families had questions about treatment or care options, and I was always glad to answer any questions I was qualified to answer or find someone that could.
 I always made sure to ask if they had any questions or concerns to show that I was available to help.
 I learned that listening and being available are important ways to show empathy to people who are possibly worried, afraid, and desperate for answers.
 I also learned that sociocultural factors could change variables of interaction and make it a challenge to communicate; in these situations, I always listen to the best of my ability and do what I can to accommodate the patient’s concerns.

-Characters: 1,987
+Characters: 1,986

 Brown Medical School Secondary Essay Prompt #2

 I applied to the Warren Alpert Medical School of Brown University mainly because of the addiction medicine fellowship program.
 Once I complete medical school and residency, my goal is to create an addiction and mental health clinic in my hometown.
 Addiction is a complex disorder that requires expert physicians in every community to treat and educate the people suffering and provide resources for their families.
-Knowing people who suffer from addiction and haven’t received the help they need incites a strong desire to contribute to solving this problem in my community and beyond.
+Knowing people who suffer from addiction and have not received the help they need incites a strong desire to contribute to solving this problem in my community and beyond.

-Characters: 1,989
+Characters: 1,997

 Brown Medical School Secondary Essay Prompt #3